-- FIDO U2F security key - General security key
+- FIDO2 security key - General security key

-FIDO U2F security key
+FIDO2 security key

-SHALO AUTH has been certified by FIDO as an authenticator of Authenticator Certification Level 2 (L2) for U2F certification.
-It can be used as a two-factor authentication security key in major Web browsers, such as Google Chrome, Safari, Microsoft Edge, and Firefox.
+SHALO AUTH supports FIDO2 (CTAP2.1, CTAP2.0, and CTAP1/U2F) and has been certified by FIDO as an authenticator of Authenticator Certification Level 2 (L2) for FIDO2 certification.
+SHALO AUTH can create and store passkeys that can be used for authentication in major Web browsers, such as Google Chrome, Safari, Microsoft Edge, and Firefox.